MattWindsor91/roslyn/concepts/docs/tour.md

 This is useful as a way of making numeric code cleaner and easier to read, but can we abstract over the presence of such operators?
 Can we make a `Shape<TArea>`, where `TArea` supports `*` and `/`?

-Alas, no: operator overloads sit outside the subtyping system!
-To abstract over generic arithmetic, we would need to create a new interface, at which
+Alas, no: operator overloads sit outside the subtyping system---there is no interface or class that represents having certain operators.

+To abstract over generic arithmetic, we would need to abandon operator overloads and create a new interface.
+Even then:
-point:

 - We can't make our arithmetic generic over existing classes, as they can't make themselves subtypes of the interface;
-- We can't make our arithmetic generic over primitive types, as they can't subtype at all;
+- We can't make it generic over primitive types, as they can't subtype at all;
 - Even if we restrict ourselves to our own classes, we can't represent all of the operations we would need for practical generic arithmetic as interface methods.

 Let's explore the third point.
 Most types that act like numbers work with a common set of operations: addition, subtraction, multiplication, splitting into absolute value and sign, and conversion from an integer[^4].
 We could